The Logic of Filtering. How Noise Shapes the Sound of Recorded Music. New York: Oxford University Press (forthcoming, 2021).

 Journal Articles and Book Chapters

 “‘I Hear a New World.’
 Moon Metaphors and Media Music.”
 In: James Gabrillo and Nathaniel Zetter (eds.), Articulating Media: Genealogy, Interface, Situation.
-London: Open University Press, forthcoming (2020)
+London: Open Humanities Press, forthcoming (2020)

 “The Unmusical Ear: Georg Simon Ohm and the Mathematical Analysis of Sound.”
 Isis (forthcoming, 2020).

 “Hearing Pastness and Presence.
 The Myth of Perfect Fidelity and the Temporality of Recorded Sound.”
 Sound Studies, 2020, DOI: 10.1080/20551940.2020.1713524

 “‘Antennas Have Long Since Invaded Our Brains.’
 Listening to the ‘Other Music’ in Friedrich Kittler.”
 In: Maas, Sander van (ed.).
 Thresholds of Listening.
 Sound, Technics, Space.
 New York: Fordham University Press, (2015): 89-104.

 “The Exceptional Purity of Sound.
 Noise Reduction Technology and the Inevitable Noise of Sound Recording.”
 Journal of Sonic Studies, Volume 7 (June 2014).